-Affably Evil: Talks to his "patients" with a calm and kind voice, just as a grandpa talking to his grandchildren, whether they insult or thank him.
-Even when dying he prefers to have a soft conversation with Alta´r rather than insulting or yelling at him.
+- Affably Evil: Talks to his "patients" with a calm and kind voice, just as a grandpa talking to his grandchildren, whether they insult or thank him.
+Even when dying he prefers to have a soft conversation with Altaïr rather than insulting or yelling at him.

-Authority Equals Asskicking: Applies to all of the Nine if you go up against them in a straight fight, but Garnier in particular stands out as he looks like he's pushing 70.
+- Authority Equals Asskicking: Applies to all of the Nine if Altaïr goes up against them in a straight fight, but Garnier in particular stands out as a grand master of a knightly order.

-Historical Villain Upgrade: The real Garnier de Naplouse was a brave knight and a great leader who had helped King Richard several times through the Crusade.
-The fictional Garnier is a Mad Scientist who performs sick experiments on the poor and the sick.
+- Historical Villain Upgrade: The real Garnier de Naplouse was a brave knight and a great leader who had helped King Richard several times through the Crusade.
+The fictional Garnier is a Mad Scientist who performs dreadful experiments on the poor and the sick.

-Kick the Dog: Orders two Hospitaliers to break the legs of a escaping "patient" to make sure he can't run away a second time.
+- Kick the Dog: Orders two Hospitaliers to break the legs of an escaping "patient" to make sure he can't run away a second time.

 - Well-Intentioned Extremist: According to him, he's not committing sick, twisted experiments on helpless people, he's just freeing them from "the prisons of their minds".
-And he's partly right.
-After Alta´r kills him, the Holy Land is overrun with gibbering madmen.
+He's partly right.
+After Altaïr kills him, the Holy Land is overrun with gibbering madmen.

 Grand Master of The Teutonic Knights.
 The deaths of his fellow Crusaders turned him into a paranoid wreck, attacking everything that even looked like an Assassin.

-Properly Paranoid: His paranoia might be over-the-top, but it's caused by his fear of the Assassins, who can appear from nowhere, kill him, and then disappear like ghosts.
-And since he's an atheist and doesn't believe in the afterlife, it's perfectly reasonable that he's scared shitless of everything white and hoody.
+- Properly Paranoid: His paranoia might be over-the-top, but it's caused by his fear of the Assassins, who can appear from nowhere, kill him, and then disappear like ghosts.
+Since he's an atheist and doesn't believe in the afterlife, it's perfectly reasonable that he's scared shitless of everything white and hoody.

-Villainous Breakdown: Damn!
-Just... damn!
-In the first scene he appears, he screams accusations and then kills a scholar, just because he wore clothes similar to those of the Assassins — which was part of the point of the Assassins wearing the iconic robes.
-When Alta´r was busy climbing up the ship Sibrand's in, he was busy shooting birds and screaming at his guards for not shooting them as well.
+- In the first scene he appears, he screams accusations and then kills a scholar, just because he wore clothes similar to those of the Assassins — which was part of the point of the Assassins wearing the iconic robes.
+When Altaïr was busy climbing up the ship Sibrand's in, he was busy shooting birds and screaming at his guards for not shooting them as well.